Highlight on collared carnivores in Etosha

 Earlier this year, I wrote a blog post about one of my PhD dissertation chapters on carnivore diets.
 A few weeks ago, we kicked off data collection for another one of my chapters which focuses on determining the effects Read more

-Expert or Novice: do we see the same things?
+Expert or novice: do we see the same things?

 Camera traps have become an invaluable tool for wildlife scientists, allowing us to capture images and videos of animals without disrupting their behaviours.
 However, as the wealth of data they generate continues to grow, our challenge lies in efficiently Read more